TheBarret/ZSuite/README.md

 - **Frequency Range Explanation:**
   - The frequency range is the span of frequencies the RTL-SDR device can capture.
 It is crucial to set this parameter based on the type of signals you intend to receive.

-    (For exzample: one could tune in on `118Mhz` or `118000000`hz and in this band all or most ATC flight communications take place)
+    (Example: one could tune in on `118Mhz` or `118000000`hz and in this range most if not all, local ATC flight communications take place)

 - **Gain Values Significance:**
   - Gain values control the amplification level.
 Higher gain may improve weak signal reception but can introduce noise.
 Auto (default) adjusts gain automatically.